hksonngan/astir.firework/doc/source/kernel.rst

 **Returns**

-``im_out`` The image is proceed inplace, so this 2D Numpy arary will be overwritten by the result of the filtration.
+``im_out`` The image is proceed inplace, so this 2D Numpy array will be overwritten by the result of the filtration.

 **Examples**